CATASTROPHES DEMANDED URGENCY IN 2021 SESSION

 Legislators Responded

-The 2021 Legislative Session was a good one for climate and the environment, but too many important bills were left by the wayside.
-There’s a lot of work left to do, and we at OLCV are committed to doing the hard work -- hopefully with you -- to keep passing strong climate, environmental, and environmental justice policies.
+As always, there’s a lot of work left to do, and we at OLCV are committed to doing the hard work -- hopefully with you -- to keep passing strong climate, environmental, and environmental justice policies.

 More from the scorecard: